Women in Security Awards Aotearoa – Categories

-1. Preventing retail and violent crime
+1. Preventing crime and protecting communities

 2. Securing organisations and infrastructure